lqdev/luisquintanilla.me/_src/wiki/nix-upgrade-versions.md

 nixos-rebuild switch --upgrade
 ```

-After the operation completes, you'll want to check which version you have using the lsb_release instructions above.
+After the operation completes, you'll want to check which version is running as mentioned in previous instructions.

 ## Additional Resources